LiveDuo/destack/README.md

 In `package.json`:
 - Replace the "start" script with `destack -d \"react-scripts start\"`
-- Then, replace the "build" script with `destack -d \"react-scripts build\"`
+- Then, replace the "build" script with `destack -b \"react-scripts build\"`

 ##### 3. Then create a new page